 - 1.5 Planning applications can be processed quickly when the standard forms are used, as these capture much of the information needed to understand and assess the proposal.
-This is particularly the case when the application is made electronically through the Planning Portal as the data entered can help automate the validation process.
+This is particularly the case when the application is made electronically through the Planning Portal as the data entered can help automate parts of the process.
 This is the preferred method of application.
-The forms are mandatory for several application types, as outlined in the following sections. - 1.6 Where the Planning Portal do not provide a version of the form, the local planning authority will seek to provide an alternative.
-Where available, these should be used for the same reasons as set out above. - 1.7 Where an application form is used, it must be fully and accurately completed, with a declaration provided to that effect.
-The Planning Portal also provide guidance on the serving of Notice on affected landowners as well as completion of the correct Certificates. - 1.8 The description of the proposal must be full but concise.
+The forms are mandatory for several application types, as outlined in the following sections, and must be completed fully and accurately. - 1.6 Where the Planning Portal do not provide a version of the form, the local planning authority will seek to provide an alternative.
+Where available, these should be used for the same reasons as set out above.
+Additional administration fees are levied where email and paper copies of forms are submitted instead of using an online version. - 1.7 Where an application form is used, it may be necessary to specify who owns the land concerned.
+The Planning Portal provides guidance on the serving of Notice on affected landowners as well as completion of the correct Certificates.
+Councillors or members of staff submitting applications for their own interests must provide a declaration, in some form, of their connection to the Council.

+1.8 The description of the proposal must be full but concise.
 It should summarise the building or engineering works and/or change of use to be carried out and exclude opinion or reasons for making the application.
 The local planning authority reserves the right to adjust the description prior to validation to improve clarity for interested parties and to ensure any permission or consent granted accurately reflects the application made.